crsantos/esphome-devices/README.md

 Each folder includes the `yaml` configuration file and a specific `Makefile` referring some paths of PlatformIO binaries (e.g.: `~/.platformio/penv/bin/pio`).

-It assumes that `secrets.yaml` is placed on each folder.
-I usually symlink just one file to eavery single folder.
+It assumes that you have one `secrets.yaml` file placed on each project's folder.
+I usually have one file on the root and symlink it to every single folder.

 ## Bedroom Sensor 🌡